 Driving while drowsy is just about as dangerous as driving while drunk.
 When you’re too tired to drive safely, your ability to react, be aware of hazards, and maintain your attention to the road suffers.

 If you’ve been awake for more than 20 hours, you’re driving at an impairment equivalent to a blood alcohol concentration of 0.08 percent, which is the U.S. legal limit.
-Overall, you’re three times more likely to experience a car crash when you’re tired and need an Austin Car Accident Attorney.
+Overall, you’re three times more likely to experience a car crash when you’re tired and need an Austin Car Accident Lawyer.

 And, you could be falling asleep behind the wheel and not even know it.
 Some people can experience what’s known as microsleeps.
 These are short, involuntary bursts of inattention.
 They last for just a few seconds.
 But in those few seconds, your vehicle can drive the length of a football field at highway speeds — while you’re asleep.

 Drowsy driving is a sneaky hazard.
 While you’re likely to be aware of the four shots you had at the bar before driving drunk, drowsy driving doesn’t involve the same action.
 It just requires a lack of sleep, which isn’t as easy to be aware of.

 If you’re experiencing one or more of these signs of drowsy driving, it’s imperative that you get off the road immediately.
 You could fall asleep at any time, but even if you stay awake, your driving is impaired with impeded reaction time, judgment, and vision.

 Pull over for the night at a hotel, or just take a quick nap in your car in a safe place.
 A gas station can be helpful, allowing you to get out, stretch your legs, and grab a caffeinated beverage, then take a nap before getting back on the road if you’re not able to stop for the night.
 You could take a caffeine nap, wherein you drink a caffeinated beverage, then nap in the 20 to 30 minutes it takes for the caffeine to kick in.
 You should wake up feeling refreshed and ready to get to where you’re going with renewed focus and energy.